The Rain Goes Down in Africa

 Even though we were well-equipped with various maps and guides, and have even received a map at the entrance, finding our way around the desert was not always trivial.
 The car's built in GPS navigation was not of much help in the desert, roads and trails would shift around (or even become completely impassable) with the volatile weather, signs would be damaged or missing altogether.
 We were relying tons on Crischa's wayfinding skills, and Jan-Erik's foresight in downloading the

-Turns out, Open Street Map's data (maps.me's source of mapping data) has surprisingly accurate information on not just the map and trails of the Kalahari, but even the various campsite-locations.
+Turns out, Open Street Map's data (that maps.me uses) has surprisingly accurate information on not just the map and trails of the Kalahari, but even the various campsite-locations.

 Open source saves the day—again!